 The facts and logic go like this.
 I don't remember creating myself or designing my own life.
 As far as I know I was born a new person in the year 1941.
 Not only did I not design my life but I didn't design my needs and my desires, and I didn't design my attributes, my traits, characteristics, weaknesses, strengths, propensities, etc. Nor did I get to select my parents, my race, my country, culture, class, or gender.
 What's equally significant is that I didn't even get to choose my belief system or my value programming; not even the educational content of my formative years in schooling.

 I DIDN'T SIGN UP FOR ANY OF THIS!
 In the shadow of these realities, some psychologists and philosophers will even go so far as to say that we really don't even have meaningful volition, effective free will, but are more like intelligent, sophisticated, ultra-complex but just reacting meat machines.

 Context of Evil

-And yet we all experience evil in the form of physical pain and emotional suffering, and we agonize to some greater or lesser extent.
+And yet we all experience evil in the form of bodily damage, physical pain and emotional suffering, and we agonize to some greater or lesser extent.
 From moment one in our existence we never experience a complete level of safety, comfort or fulfillment.
 We are never truly secure, and even those that think they are in God's hands have to say to themselves that it is God's will when something bad happens to them.
 Also, it is fashionable to look askance at mankind and say that man is never satisfied.
 As if this were a flaw and we are doomed by our own insatiableness!
 What is so hard to understand here?
 OF COURSE WE ARE NEVER SATISFIED, because we never HAVE everything we truly need and desire!